Roamingmistake/Hackdonalds/README.md

 # More Exploitation Attempts

 We experimented with some different approaches on the front end, such as intercepting and modifying backend responses with burp suite, setting local variables in the console that the login api returned and stepping over the legitimate responses.
-However, these efforts did not yield any success in bypassing the authentication mechanisms.
+However, these efforts did not yield any success in bypassing the authentication mechanisms in place.

 At this stage, it became clear that a more sophisticated attack vector was required.